Eoic/NetBots-Client/README.md

-# TypeScript Vite starter project
+# NetBots Client
-Front-end TypeScript starter with Vite build tool configuration.
+Front-end of the NetBots project.

 ### Installation and usage
 See package.json.